John Trevor Berger

 * * *

 Once the existence of vertical causation is acknowledged, its effects come into view on all sides, even from the strictly “operational” viewpoint of the physicist — in the fact, for instance, that pebbles do not “bilocate,” or that cats cannot be simultaneously “dead and alive.”
-So too the recognition of vertical causation demystifies J. S. Bell’s celebrated theorem, insofar as so-called “nonlocal” interactions, far from constituting an inexplicable anomaly, can now be understood as effects of a bona fide and indeed ubiquitous causal mode.
+So too the recognition of vertical causation demystifies J. S. Bell’s celebrated theorem, inasmuch as so-called “nonlocal” interactions, far from constituting an inexplicable anomaly, can now be understood as effects of a bona fide and indeed ubiquitous causal mode.

 Smith also argues for the crucial role that vertical causation plays in biology, which for nearly two centuries has been effectively reduced to physics, for no better reason than that the Cartesian axiom necessitates such a reduction — res extensae are, after all, governed by horizontal causation alone.
 And here the author demonstrates the invalidity of this reduction: specifically, he argues that a physicalist biology — by virtue of its inability to recognize vertical effects — is in principle incapable of comprehending the physiology of a living organism.
 In other words, a physiology based upon the contemporary paradigm is able to comprehend an organism only to the extent that it is not alive, is not actually a living but a merely physical entity.
 As he ascends the scala naturae to the level of the anthropos, moreover, Smith discerns the effect of vertical causality in several ways, beginning with man’s ability to produce what has been termed complex specified information (or “CSI”).
 Indeed, it follows on the strength of William Dembski’s 1998 theorem that CSI cannot in fact be produced by means of horizontal causes alone: our very ability to generate CSI necessitates the existence of vertical causality.